decentralized-game-standard/.github/profile/README.md

 ## Future Glimmers

-This is conceptual—seeds, not software.
+This is conceptual—seeds, grounded in a legitimate software stack.
 Tomorrow?
 Peer-to-peer servers, player IDs that stick, stories anyone can remix.
 It’s up to us to deem it important and make it real.

 ## Shape It